-When we share our own feelings about cases it demonstrates we have all worked in those shoes, we have all come on a similar journey.
-You can better equip learners when you understand their concerns, needs and drivers.
+When we share our feelings about cases it demonstrates we have all worked in those shoes, we have all come on a similar journey.
+You can better equip learners when you understand their concerns, needs, and drivers.
 It is the reality of our human experience that enhances our knowledge.

 Make scaffolds and connect the webs

 Adults as learners need a framework to add new knowledge to existing knowledge and build upon it.
-Sir Isaac Newton is credited with the expression “If I have seen further it is because I have stood on the shoulders of giants” We build knowledge upon knowledge as adult learners.
-We need the linkages; we can’t recall the islands of knowledge.
-Build webs and layers for your learners not islands.
+Sir Isaac Newton is credited with the expression “If I have seen further, it is because I have stood on the shoulders of giants” We build knowledge upon knowledge as adult learners.
+We require the linkages; we can’t recall the islands of knowledge.
+Build webs and layers for your learners, not islands.

 This helps to connect emotionally; Humans have communicated information and ideas through storytelling since the dawn of civilisation.
 We are hardwired so that our attention is captured by stories.
 However, the stories must have a learning point to them, a way to craft the language so that in an emergency it can be retrieved